How to Resit Your A Levels 2025

-August 14th 2025 is the next A level Results Day.
+August 14th 2025 is this year’s A level Results Day.
 If you’re among the many students who didn’t meet their predicted scores and fell short of their spot at university, don’t start panicking just yet.

 You have the option to retake your A level exams!
 Browse A Levels here.